South Bellevue station

-South Bellevue station is an elevated light rail station located in Bellevue, Washington, United States, an eastern suburb of Seattle.
-It opened on April 27, 2024, as the western terminus of the 2 Line of Sound Transit's Link light rail system.
-The station has a park and ride garage with 1,500 stalls and bus service from King County Metro and Sound Transit Express.
+South Bellevue station is an elevated light rail station located in Bellevue, Washington, United States.
+It is served by the 2 Line of Sound Transit's Link light rail system, which connects Seattle to the Eastside suburbs.
+The elevated station has a single platform, a park and ride garage with 1,500 stalls, and bus bays served by King County Metro and Sound Transit Express routes.

 The original park and ride opened on January 30, 1981, with 337 stalls to serve express routes between Downtown Seattle and Bellevue.
 It had low use for several years, but eventually reached capacity and was expanded to 419 stalls by the late 1990s.
 South Bellevue was included as the site of a light rail station in various proposals prior to the approval of East Link (now the 2 Line) in 2008.
-The park and ride lot closed in May 2017 to construction of the light rail station and a parking garage, which opened in 2021.
-Light rail service began in April 2024 with South Bellevue as the terminus of the initial phase of the 2 Line.
+The park and ride lot closed in May 2017 for construction of the light rail station and parking garage, which opened in November 2021.
+Light rail service began on April 27, 2024, with South Bellevue remaining the western terminus of the 2 Line until 2026.

 Location

 South Bellevue station is situated on the east side of Bellevue Way near its interchange with Interstate 90 south of Downtown Bellevue.
 The light rail tracks and Bellevue Way form the boundary between the residential neighborhood of Enatai to the west and the Mercer Slough Nature Park to the east.
 The Mercer Slough includes freshwater wetlands, an education center, walking trails, a boat launch, and a blueberry farm.
 The town of Beaux Arts Village is located a 1/2 mi to the west; the Bellefield office park and historic Frederick W. Winters House are both north of the station site.

 According to 2013 data from the Puget Sound Regional Council, the area within 1/2 mi of the station has a population of 1,708 people and no recorded jobs.
 The area is split between single-family homes in Enatai to the west and the protected areas of the Mercer Slough Nature Park to the east.
 The Enatai neighborhood developed in the 1950s and 1960s using winding streets and landscaping to impede through traffic.
 The city government's 2016 plan for the station area does not include land use changes for the neighborhood and calls for improved pedestrian and bicycling facilities.
-A high-occupancy vehicle lane on Bellevue Way is planned to be constructed to connect the station to Interstate 90.
+A high-occupancy vehicle lane southbound on Bellevue Way connects the station to westbound Interstate 90.
 The plan also proposed a residential parking zone with issued permits to prevent park-and-ride commuters from using street parking in the neighborhood.